ccie18643/PyTCP/README.md

 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/malpi_10.png)

-#### IPv6 Neighbor Discovery / Duplicate Address Detection / Address Auto Configuration
+#### IPv6 Neighbor Discovery / Duplicate Address Detection / Address Auto Configuration.
- - stack tries to auto configure it's link local address, it generates it as EUI64 address, as part od DAD process it joins appropriate solicited node multicast group and sends neighbor solicitation for the address it generated
+ - Stack tries to auto-configure its link-local address.
+It generates it as a EUI64 address.
+As part of the DAD process, it joins the appropriate solicited-node multicast group and sends neighbor solicitation for its generated address.
- - stack doesn't receive any Neighbor Advertisement for the address it generated so assigns it to its interface
+ - Stack doesn't receive any Neighbor Advertisement for the address it generated, so it assigns it to its interface.
- - stack tries to assign preconfigured static address, as part of DAD process it joins appropriate solicited node multicast group and sends neighbor solicitation for the static address
+ - Stack tries to assign a preconfigured static address.
+As part of the DAD process, it joins the appropriate solicited-node multicast group and sends neighbor solicitation for the static address.
- - another host that has the same address already assigned replies with Neighbor Advertisement message, this tells the stack that the address its trying to assign has been already y assigned by another host so stack cannot us it
+ - Another host with the same address already assigned replies with a Neighbor Advertisement message.
+This tells the stack that another host has already assigned the address it is trying to assign, so the stack cannot use it.
- - stack sends out Router Solicitation message to check if there are any global prefixes it should use
+ - Stack sends a Router Solicitation message to check if there are any global prefixes it should use.
- - router responds with Router Advertisement containing additional prefix
+ - Router responds with Router Advertisement containing additional prefix.
- - stack tries to assign address generated based on received prefix and EUI64 host portion, as part of DAD process it joins appropriate solicited node multicast group and sends neighbor solicitation for the static address
+ - Stack tries to assign an address generated based on the received prefix and EUI64 host portion.
+As part of the DAD process, it joins the appropriate solicited-node multicast group and sends neighbor solicitation for the static address.
- - stack doesn't receive any Neighbor Advertisement for the address it generated so assigns it to its interface
+ - Stack doesn't receive any Neighbor Advertisement for the address it generated, so it assigns it to its interface.
- - after all addresses are assigned stacks sends out one more Multicast Listener report listing all of the multicast addresses it wants to listen to
+ - After all the addresses are assigned, stack sends out one more Multicast Listener report listing all the multicast addresses it wants to listen to.

 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/ipv6_nd_dad_01.png)
 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/ipv6_nd_dad_02.png)